Film review: Fuji Instax Mini Monochrome

 As I said up top, this is the first review of Instax Mini Monochrome anywhere, so let’s get stuck in.
 Here’s what’s covered:

 I’m not one to be swayed by packaging – don’t read a book…etc. – but looking at the boxed product it’s hard to think this was made by the same company responsible for the abominations in the ensemble image above.

 Where Instax Color generally seems to try and relate to the fun, youthful crowd, the understated packaging communicates something a bit more adult.

 Interestingly, the inner foil wrapper still states “Color Instant Film”.
 This screams of a rush to market to me.
 The volume of Instax product Fuji produce is not insignificant to say the least, so surely they must have had time to print the correct materials?

 Take from it what you will.

-Otherwise, the Instax Mini Monochrome cartridge is identical to Instax Mini Color and the box-inner content is pretty much the same.
+Otherwise, the Instax Mini Monochrome cartridge is identical to Instax Mini Color and the box-inner content (and wrapper) is pretty much the same.
 Nothing to see here.